Orchard and cider house in Montérégie: pick-your-own at Coteau Rougemont

 Located in the heart of the Montérégie gourmet circuit, just 35 minutes from Montreal, Coteau Rougemont invites you to enjoy a unique pick-your-own apple experience.
-Our apple orchards in the Montérégie region are the ideal setting for an activity with family and friends.
-In synergy with nature, enjoy a day of apple picking in an enchanting setting.
+Our orchard in the Montérégie region is the ideal place for an activity with family or friends.
+In perfect synergy with nature, enjoy a day outdoors, picking tasty apples in an enchanting setting at the foot of Mont Rougemont.

-Coteau Rougemont is much more than just an orchard.
-Our vineyard and cidery invite you to discover our award-winning wines and ciders.
-Come and taste our products in our boutique, located in the heart of a bucolic landscape.
-We offer a wide range of U-pick apples, including Cortland, McIntosh, Empire and Spartan varieties.
+Coteau Rougemont isn't just an orchard.
+It's also a vineyard and cidery in the Montérégie region, offering you a full range of award-winning wines and ciders, crafted with passion on site.
+Come discover and taste our local products in our warm and welcoming boutique, located in the heart of a bucolic landscape.
+We offer a wide selection of pick-your-own apples, including Cortland, McIntosh, Empire and Spartan varieties, ideal for both snacking and cooking.

 U-pick apples